hantsy/spring-reactive-sample/docs/data-neo4j.md

 mvn spring-boot:run
 ```

-When it is running, use `curl` command to test the exposed APIs.
+After it run successfully, try to use `curl` command to verify the exposed APIs.

 ```bash
 # curl http://localhost:8080/posts